-Arterial Protection: One of the most important roles of vitamin K2 is its tropism for helping the arteries stay supple, and supporting the body in preventing the buildup of calcium along the arterial wall, which can cause hardening of the arteries.
+One of the most important roles of vitamin K2 is its tropism for helping the arteries stay supple, and supporting the body in preventing the buildup of calcium along the arterial wall, which can cause hardening of the arteries.
 Supple arteries are one of the most important attributes of a healthy cardiovascular system and are wonderful support for a healthy heart.

 While it is not news that eating fresh vegetables plays a major role in cardiovascular health through their K1 content, what may surprise you is that the K2 found in eggs yolks, dairy products, and organ meats may not only protect the arteries from hardening but may reverse arterial calcification as well.
 (1)

-In another study, high levels of Vitamin K in the blood reduced arterial calcification by 50%.
+In one study, high levels of Vitamin K in the blood reduced arterial calcification by 50%.
 The same study found that rats who were put at risk for arterial plaque were supplemented with Vitamin K-1 and K-2.
 Those taking vitamin K-2 had zero arterial plaque formation compared to those taking only K-1.
 100% of the rats taking only Vitamin K-1 had the development of calcium plaque in the carotid arteries.
 (1)

-Maintaining Healthy Bone: Obtaining a plethora of minerals from your diet is key in maintaining strong bones, but vitamin K2 is the driving force that delivers those vitamins to your bones and helps them do their job in building and preserving the bone matrix.
+Obtaining a plethora of minerals from your diet is key in maintaining strong bones, but vitamin K2 is the driving force that delivers those vitamins to your bones and helps them do their job in building and preserving the bone matrix.

-Other Benefits of K2: Studies suggest that K2 may help to protect brain health, insulin sensitivity, and promote natural antioxidant activity.
+Studies suggest that K2 may help to protect brain health, insulin sensitivity, and promote natural antioxidant activity.

-Don’t Forget the Fat: Being a fat-soluble vitamin, K2 requires fat for proper absorption.
+Being a fat-soluble vitamin, K2 requires fat for proper absorption.
 If you choose to supplement with vitamin K2, don’t forget to include a little healthy fat in your diet along with it.
 Remember that healthy fats are also key in the absorption of vitamin D, and play an important role in protecting the brain, nervous and endocrine systems.

 - Have Dr. Douillard design an herbal program for you with a phone consultation.